webduvet/firebase-mapper/README.md

 #####reference
-this is object refering to primary object. reference can be as simple as {KEY:true} creating a simple list of references (perhaps stored by timestamp priority) but it can contain denormalized parts from primary object, or other informative objects like counters reference ibject can't be refered again by another reference
+this is object refering to primary object. reference can be as simple as {KEY:true} creating a simple list of references (perhaps stored by timestamp priority) but it can contain denormalized parts from primary object, or other informative objects like counters.
+Reference object can't be refered again by another reference.

 ## example
 ### simple user object